 Colour-Temperature describes the spectrum of light which is radiated by heat absorbent object referred to as a "blackbody" and measured in degrees Kelvin.

-Think of a "Black Body" object as a theoretical object …or better still, a metal with special properties which can absorb heat indefinitely without reaching a melting point.
+Think of a "Black Body" object as a theoretical object or better still, a metal with special properties which can absorb heat indefinitely without reaching a melting point.
+Colour-Temperature is a measure of light energy expressed in degrees Kelvin(K) not heat Fahrenheit or Celsius.

 Higher Colour-Temperature means that the light source is closer to the blue end